 If 2012 feels like something of a letdown, it is because she began the year as the world number two and widely tipped for top spot going into the Australian Open.

-"She's the one to beat right now," said Maria Sharapova, only for the Russian to do exactly that in the semis and Victoria Azarenka to then become number one by claiming her first Grand Slam title.
+"She's the one to beat right now," said Maria Sharapova, and Victoria Azarenka to then become number one by claiming her first Grand Slam title.

 "I tried not to think about the number one in January but every press conference, all the questions were about the number one.

 "It was a small step to be number one but there were six players who could be number one.
 Of course I wanted it, maybe in the future.
 Maybe I'll have a little less pressure next year, but this year at the beginning I had big pressure and I played good tennis.

 "Of course it's difficult as players have nothing to lose against me but I can't be thinking like this, I have to just be focused and try to improve everything and be on the court thinking about the match, and not about the girl on the other side."

 When the focus is sharp, there are few players who can live with Kvitova in full flight.